This blog is for you

 These are things you need to know.
 These are important things, even if you're not a musician, even if you never had a musical instrument in your home, even if you never had any musical interest in your entire life, what you learn here can help you achieve whatever creative, artistic, educational, or worthwhile objective you've got in mind with that next project.

-These scores were inspired by the sound of the historic IV/53 (4 manual, 53 rank) Kimball pipe organ of the Scottish Rite Cathedral in Saint Louis, Missouri [See menu bar, Photos 3] ... a nearly century old fully expressive and truly musical instrument kept fully playable to this day which sounds with incredible dynamic range, remarkable color stops, tremendous versatility, and with twice the power as one would expect for its size ... an instrument which can present any music including classical repertoire, transcriptions, and even theatre organ arrangements in true concert fashion (most pipe organs, even the largest ones, aren't fully expressive like this one, and a crescendo on this large of an organ with a big combination drawn is an absolute thrill to hear).
+These scores were inspired by the sound of the historic IV/53 (4 manual, 53 rank) Kimball Symphonic pipe organ of the Scottish Rite Cathedral in Saint Louis, Missouri [See menu bar, Photos 3] ... a nearly century old fully expressive and truly musical instrument kept fully playable to this day which sounds with incredible dynamic range, remarkable color stops, tremendous versatility, and with twice the power as one would expect for its size ... an instrument which can present any music including classical repertoire, transcriptions, and even theatre organ arrangements in true concert fashion (most pipe organs, even the largest ones, aren't fully expressive like this one, and a crescendo on this large of an organ with a big combination drawn is an absolute thrill to hear).
 This music was composed primarily for traditional worship, ceremonial, or concert use and to help fill the needs of fraternal organizations but, in addition, and more importantly, they're examples: they represent a blueprint of sorts for those who would entertain writing their own organ music.

-Why is this important to you? ... because keyboard musicians are continually called upon to pair suitable music with the situation and are expected to either already have this kind of material ready, know where to get it, or know how to create it.
+Why is this important to you? ... because keyboard musicians are continually called upon to pair suitable music with the situation at hand and are expected to either already have this kind of material ready, know where to get it, or know how to create it.
 Knowing about any resource, especially whole groups of pieces of this type which encourage and help lead the musician into a path of composing at the same time making a significant contribution to the arsenal of material that works for the musical situations which confront them, is valuable.
 Some pointers are provided in the blog/archive about how to use an online music writing application to create, store, view, print, play back, and convert your original scores to PDF form for export to the documents file of your notebook PC.

 When these scores are examined they leave the impression that they were composed by someone who spent time in composition classes at a major college/conservatory of music and had worked regularly at least part time as a paid professional musician.
 That isn't where it is.
 They were written by someone who was never employed as a musician, never took a composition class in his life, never received a diploma from a music school, and never tried composing anything before.
 He simply found out how to win against his fears by reading Pressfield and Godin, learned the basics of musical notation and theory, and had the guts to give it a try.